Joshlix95/CapOne/README.md

 #### Part 4: Challenge 3 -- Location [States that tweeted the most]

 Here, I used a dictionary (called 'states') that stores all the US States and their abbreviations as keys.
 Every key stores in its list possible strings that can be written in a tweet (post) that refers to a specific state; for example, for the state of California, we have the key 'CA' and the list ['California', 'cali', 'CA'].
 The dictionary 'states' was then used in a for loop to count how many times the name of a state was mentioned in a tweet.
 The looping here is done in the column of 'Users location' (see data oscars_tweets.csv), turned to a list by using the initial function ColCall(col).

+#### Test

+The code can be tested by calling only three functions:
+- DisplayResults()
+- FindTime()
+- FindState()
+These functions are respectively solving the second, the third and the fourth parts described here above.

+##### Expected ouptut

+* DisplayResults() prints a list of ordered films from 1 to 8.
+The order goes from the film with high mentions to the one with low mentions in tweets.
+* FindTime() returns the time between 5:30 to 9:30 that corresponds to the highest mentions of Birdman in tweets.
+Recall from the note in 'Part 3' that the function FindTime() -- as well as DisplayResults() -- took into account the fact that Birdman could also be tweeted under the name 'Unexpected virtue of America'.
+* FindState() diplays all the states of the United States, ordered according to the frequency of tweets about the Oscars 2015.
+The first State displayed is the one with more tweets about the Oscars; and the last one has the least of tweets about the Oscars.